Tag: reality as place

 What Is Place?
 What Is Space?

 The traditional and well-established meaning of a concept crystallized into a specific word should be the starting point for any investigation that aims at questioning that concept.
 In this article, I will list all of the different entries and the different senses that the noun place and the noun space have according to the Oxford English Dictionary.
-Immediately after that…
+Right after the…

 Read more